upper/upper.io/upper-docs/upper.io/v2/content/postgresql/index.md

 The `postgresql` adapter for [PostgreSQL][2] wraps the `github.com/lib/pq` driver written by [Blake Mizerany][1].

+## Basic use

+This page showcases the particularities of the [PostgreSQL][2] adapter, if you're new to upper-db, you should take a look at the [getting started][3] page first.

+After you're done with the introduction, reading through the [examples][4] is highly recommended.

 ## Installation

 Use `go get` to download and install the adapter: